-Tel 213 620 002.
-28, 714, 727, 751.
-15. 4pm Thu, 3pm Sat & Sun (subject to seasonal changes).
-Financed by the Gulbenkian Foundation (see p79) and built in 1965, this modern building sits incongruously beside the Ierónimos monastery.
+Praca do Império.
+Map 1 B4.
+Tel 213 620 002. .
+28, 714, 727, 751. 📰 15. 📉 4pm Thu, 3pm Sat & Sun (subject to seasonal changes). 🖉 👩 🛃 www.planetario.online.pt

+Financed by the Gulbenkian Foundation (see p79) and built in 1965, this modern building sits incongruously beside the Jerónimos monastery.
 Inside, the Planetarium reveals the mysteries of the cosmos.
 There are shows in Portuguese, English and French explaining the movement of the stars and our solar system, as well as presentations on more specialist themes, such as the constellations or the Star of Bethlehem (Belém).

-The dome of the Planetário Calouste Gulbenkian Mosteiro dos Jerónimos o
+The dome of the Planetário Calouste Gulbenkian

+Mosteiro dos Jerónimos o

 Armillary sphere in the cloister A monument to the wealth of the Age of Discovery (see pp20-21), this monastery is the culmination of Manueline architecture in this period.
-Commissioned by Manuel I in around 1501, after Vasco de Gama's return from his historic voyage, it was financed largely by "pepper money," a tax levied The fountain is in the shape of a lion, the heraldic animal of St Jerome. on spices, precious stones and gold.
+Commissioned by Manuel I in around 1501, after Vasco de Gama's return from his historic voyage, it was financed largely by "pepper money," a tax levied in the cloister on spices, precious stones and gold.
 Various masterbuilders worked on the building, the most notable of whom was Diogo Boitac, replaced by João de Castilho in 1517.
-The monastery was cared for by the Order of St Jerome (Hieronymites) until 1834. when all religious orders were disbanded.
+The monastery was cared for by the Order of St Jerome (Hieronymites) until 1834, when all religious orders were disbanded.